 Tirana Gay Travel

 What’s Albania gay life like?
-Does Tirana have gay bars?
-This Tirana gay travel guide has the low-down on the most important gay tips and best Tirana attractions for LGBT travelers.
+Does Tirana have gay bars? wolfyy’s Tirana gay travel guide details where to stay, top attractions, restaurants & the local gay scene.

 The Gay Travel Experience: Tirana, Albania

 As soon as I started walking the streets of Tirana, I felt like I was in a southern European city!
 The patterned concrete sidewalks, plentiful boutiques and outdoor cafés are incredibly charming.
 I visited Tirana for only a short amount of time, so here’s the gist on Albania’s capital!

 Similar to Croatia, Montenegro and other nearby Balkan states, gay men in Tirana tend to stay out of the public eye.
 Don’t be fooled though…there are certainly gay men in Albania!
 Albanians are quite socially conservative, even more so than their neighbor states to the north.

 If you speak to local gay men on dating apps, you may notice their tendencies to be skittish and/or very private.
 Locals act this way to avoid being identified, but only because they need protect themselves.

 The truth is that gay life in Albania is not easy.
 You should respect their need for privacy.
 This is a necessary way of life, especially for those who have never left the Balkan region.